-\textcite{Rosu:2010} also investigated how informed traders should optimally choose between limit orders and market orders.
-In the absence of cancellation costs and monitoring costs (so that all perfectly-rational market participants continuously monitored and actively updated all of their existing limit orders), it was shown that if $b(t)$ or $a(t)$ exhibited an extreme mispricing, an informed trader should submit a market order, to capitalize on the mispricing before any other informed market participants with the same information completed the trade first.
-However, if $b(t)$ or $a(t)$ exhibited a less extreme mispricing, a limit order should be submitted instead (to gain a better price for the trade, if it was matched).
-The price impact of a single informed trader's order submissions was found to be insufficient to reset $b(t)$ and $a(t)$ to the fundamental levels as described by the information, so any subsequent informed market participants who arrived at the market with the same information were able to perform similar actions to also make a profit.
-Ro\c{s}u argued that this was a possible explanation for the empirically observed phenomenon of event clustering (as discussed in Section \ref{arrivalrates}).
+\citet{Rosu:2010} also investigated how informed traders should choose between limit orders and market orders in a model that allowed cancellations.
+He showed that if an informed trader observed a mispricing above a given threshold, he or she should submit a market order to capitalize on the opportunity before anyone else.
+If the mispricing was below this threshold (but still positive), the trader should instead a limit order, to gain a better price for the trade if it matched.
+Ro\c{s}u also concluded that the price impact of a single informed trader's order submissions were insufficient to reset $b(t)$ and $a(t)$ to their fundamental levels, so subsequent informed traders who arrived at the market with the same information were able to perform similar actions to make a profit.
+He argued that this provided a possible explanation for the empirically observed phenomenon of event clustering (see Section \ref{orderflows}).